svmiller/eh6127/lab-scripts/ols-diagnostics.md

 Another popular approach is a bootstrapped model from the residuals.
-Sometimes called a “Bayesian” or “fractional” bootstrap, this approach had its hot girl summer on Twitter two or three years ago and leaves the regressors at their fixed values and resamples the residuals and adds them to the response variable.
+Sometimes called a “Bayesian” or “fractional” bootstrap, this approach had its hot girl summer on Twitter two or three years ago and leaves the regressors at their fixed values, resamples the residuals, and adds them to the response variable.

 If you wanted to do any one of these in isolation, you’d want to leverage the `coeftest()` function in `{lmtest}` with the assorted